novouss/hospital-management-system/README.md

 * Can Add, View, or Modify Billing Information.
 * Can Add, or View Laboratory Details.

-# Patient Permission
+# Staff Permission

-Patient don't necessarily participate on the Hospital's Information System.
+Staff don't necessarily participate on the Hospital's Information System.
 Hence they're only given a number of access to the system.

-* Can Add, View, or Modify (their own) Patient Details (including Address Details).
+* Can Add, View, or Modify Patient Details (including Address Details).
-* Can Add, or View (their own) Patient Registration
+* Can Add, or View Patient Registration
-* Can View (their own) Billing Information.
+* Can View Billing Information.